significantbit/kco_ruby/README.md

 ```

 ## Documentation
-You can use the official documentation from http://developers.klarna.com for Python with one exception,
+You can use the official documentation from http://developers.klarna.com for Python with two exceptions:

-all classes are found in KcoRuby module
+1. All classes are found in KcoRuby module
+2. Use Ruby hashes instead of Python Dict

 ## Todo
-Add more tests for not so happy paths
+1. Add more tests for not so happy paths
-Add more examples
+2. Add more examples
-Add Exception classes
+3. Add Exception classes

 ## Contributing